kskonovalov/euw-elementor-used-forms/readme.txt

 Contributors: dependencyinjection
 Tags: elementor, forms
 Requires at least: 5.0
-Tested up to: 5.7.2
+Tested up to: 5.8
 Requires PHP: 5.6.20
-Stable tag: 0.1.0
+Stable tag: 0.1.1
 License: GPL v2 or later

-Simple way to check all Elementor forms (Elementor Pro Form widget) through the site
+Simple way to check all Elementor forms

 == Description ==
+Simple way to check all Elementor forms (Elementor Pro Form widget) through the site.
-Currently, there's no simple way to find all forms created with Elementor, as they're just widgets (same as all other widgets).
+Out of the box there's no simple way to find all the forms created with Elementor, as they're just widgets (same as all other widgets).
-Plugin helps to find all forms, pages where they're used and some important settings like reCaptcha, Honeypot, Saving form submissions to the DB enabled
+This plugin helps to find all forms, pages where they're used and some important settings like reCaptcha, Honeypot, Saving form submissions to the DB enabled.

 == Installation ==
 1. Visit ‘Plugins > Add New’